-The School of Public, Nonprofit and Health Administration educates students for lives of active citizenship as contributing members of their local, regional, national, and global communities, and professional careers in government, nonprofit and health care organizations.
+We prepare students for lives of active citizenship so they can contribute to their local, regional, national, and global communities.
+We help them to obtain professional careers in government, nonprofit and health care organizations.

-SPNHA aspires to be a pre-eminent source for community and public service education by providing an innovative, professional curriculum with dedicated and inspired teaching, scholarship, and service to the community.
-SPNHA is committed to developing in our students the capacities for ethical judgment, critical thinking, and the skills and leadership necessary to fulfill multiple roles as effective managers and public servants.
+This program is your primary source for community and public service education!
+We provide an innovative and professional curriculum with dedicated and inspired teaching, scholarship, and service to the community.
+We are committed to developing ethical judgment and critical thinking in our students so they can lead as effective managers and community innovators.

 - Liberal education

 - Academic excellence in learning, teaching, and research